shsagir/play-area-sync/docs/collaboration.md

 -->

+## The pitch

 **Usual business scenario**: Most of our clients are running three and more Apps on fortrabbit.
 And not only that: They want this App to be paid from that card, and the other App from that other card — while still be able to share access with coworkers.

-**The natural reflex is**: to just could set up a new Account for each App and share the login to the Dashboard across the team.
+**The natural reflex**: is to just could set up a new Account for each App and share the login to the Dashboard across the team.
 But the more Apps you have, the more of a mess you will end up with: no bird's eye view about what is going on, you need to logout and login again to switch to another App, manage all kind of stuff twice, send passwords by e-mail, reset passwords when someone leaves …

-**What you really want is**: Easily add new members to all of your team’s projects.
+**What you really want**: Easily add new members to all of your team’s projects.
 The solution is a multi client model that maps to your real world in nearly any context: freelancer, startup, digital agency.

 ## Understanding the Account

-When you sign up with fortrabbit you'll be asked for your first and your last name.
+When signing up with fortrabbit you'll be asked for your first and your last name.
 We expect that an Account represents a human being, not a Company.
 An Account is a person who can login to the Dashboard, manage Apps and Companies.
 An Account can own or be part of multiple Companies.
 That is useful for example when you use fortrabbit privately for your week-end projects and for business.
 Or if you as a freelancer collaborate with various digital agencies.

 Don't share your fortrabbit Account, it's your "private" one.
 Here you'll deposit YOUR own [public SSH keys](/ssh-keys), that's your very own access to the [Dashboard](/dashboard).